 The bodice of the dress is next.
 I used a roll of 24″ wide medical paper and interfaced the pieces with Pellon mid-weight fusible interfacing to give it some structure.
 The bodice design is simple with just a waistline dart and a round neckline.
 The skirt is made with the same paper and interfacing, just gathered at the waist with a simple 1″ grosgrain ribbon for the waistband.
 Bodice and skirt are separate pieces to make it easier to put on.
 As you can imagine, paper clothing is rather delicate.

 The first fitting went surprisingly well!
 It was finally time to decorate the dress with the butterflies!

 Making the Paper Butterflies

 The paper butterflies were cut on the Cricut Maker.
 It cut 108 of them so quickly!
 Each easy butterfly reminded me yet again why I am in love with this handy tool.
 You can find the butterfly design that I used in the Cricut Design Space.
-I was tempted to leave the butterflies white, but I thought a bit of color might make them stand out even more and add a whimsical feel to the finished product.
+I was tempted to leave the butterflies white or even do a simple black and white look, but I thought a bit of color might make them stand out even more and add a whimsical feel to the finished product.